centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

 If you want to change a specific parameter of an instance, use the **SETPARAM** command.
-The name is used to identify the instance to update:
+To identify the instance to update, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o INSTANCE -a setparam -v "Poller test;ns_ip_address;10.30.2.99"